mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.1/index.md

 ---
 layout: layout.pug
-navigationTitle: Release notes for 1.12.1
+navigationTitle: Release Notes for 1.12.1 (navTITLE)
-title: Release notes for 1.12.1
+title: Release Notes for 1.12.1 (TITLE)
-menuWeight: 15
+menuWeight: 5
-excerpt: Release notes for DC/OS 1.12.1
+excerpt: Release notes for DC/OS 1.12.1 (EXCERPT)
 ---

-# Mesosphere DC/OS Release Notes (sample 2)

-Version 1.12.1 - Released 3 January 2019
+DC/OS Version 1.12.1 - Released 3 January 2019

 | <a href="https://support.mesosphere.com/hc/en-us/articles/213198586">Download</a> | Share | Print | Contribute | Discuss | <a href="https://support.mesosphere.com">Feedback</a> |
 |---|---|---|---|---|---|---|

-## Release summary
+# Release summary

 DC/OS is a distributed operating system that enables you to manage resources, application deployment, data services, networking, and security in an on-premise, cloud, or hybrid cluster environment.